benfielding74/apprentice-portfolio/content/posts/self-led-learning-examples/index.md

 This course is part of the Hashicorp Certified: Terraform Associate pathway on Pluralsight which acts as preparation for the certification exam.[(*K25*)]({{< ref "/posts/work-mapping-table#K25">}})

 The course covers the basics of Infrastructure as code before getting into Terraform specifics.
-The first module covers essential foundational knowledge of Hashicorps Terraform software.
+The first module covers essential foundational knowledge of Hashicorp's Terraform software.
 In this I covered the foundations of writing, planning and creating automated Infrastructure deployments.
 It covered the basic Terraform configuration and then covered using functions,modules and worksapces which is very relevant for my placement role.

 ![An example of the course content](pluralsight_terraform_getting_started.png)